Key Takeaways

 Checkout Page:

+Your checkout page is where you seal the deal.
 It’s also where the most abandonment of a site happens.

 Here’s how to optimize your checkout page: